Worried Your Newborn Will Cry During The Photoshoot? Let Me Help You.

 3. There is zero rush.
 I build padding into my session times specifically for this reason.
 We have plenty of time for multiple feeding breaks and soothing sessions.

-Capturing the Unsettled Moments
+Taking Photographs during the Unsettled Moments

 And lets not forget that an awake, alert baby who refuses to sleep also offers us the chance to capture those beautiful wide eyes and their emerging personality.